derekchiang/chord.js/README.md

 This also technically implies that only browsers using the same PeerJS server for handshakes can talk to each other.

+* How many peers (browsers) does chord.js support?

+`chord.js` is an implementation of the Chord algorithm, which has a provable `O(log n)` runtime performance.

 ## TODO

 * Clean up the code.